KazuhideMimura/yolov5-ichthyolith/readme.md

 also see: [ultralytics/yolov5/issues/7429](https://github.com/ultralytics/yolov5/issues/7429)

 ## log
+2022/6/4: Added some program codes that were missing in utils/~.

 2022/5/14: enabled to return to coarse labels & added some detection images to readme.md

 2022/5/10: released